List of Fast & Furious characters: Elena Neves

-She was later kidnapped by Cipher in order to blackmail Dom into abandoning his family and retrieve nuclear launch codes, after it was revealed that Dom had fathered a child with Elena in Letty's absence.
+In The Fate of the Furious, she was later kidnapped by cyberterrorist Cipher in order to blackmail Dom into abandoning his family and retrieve nuclear launch codes, after it was revealed that Dom had fathered a child named Brian Marcos with Elena in Letty's absence.
 After Dom fails to retrieve the launch codes from Letty after an encounter in New York City, Cipher lets her right-hand man and second-in-command, Connor Rhodes execute Elena by shooting her in the head in cold blood.
 Dom later avenges Elena's death by killing Rhodes by breaking his neck and promises to her that their son will always be safe.
 She is a main character in Fast Five and a supporting character in Fast & Furious 6, Furious 7 and The Fate of the Furious.
 She is also mentioned twice in F9 (though not by name) - first when Roman tries to convince Dom to join them in their search for the main device of Project Aries and Cipher, incorrectly reminding him that it was Cipher who had killed her; and next in the final scene when Letty tells Dom and Elena's now-toddler son, Brian Marcos, that his mother will always be watching over him from heaven.

+While not appearing in the current-day events with Fast X, due to it having archival footage of the previous films, during the events of the fifth film, Elena joined Luke at the Brazilian police station with Brian and Dom's attempt to steal a vault for their heist, introducing the tenth film's villain, Dante, the son of Hernan Reyes.
+Cipher arrived at Dom's house in L.A. and Dom's response to Cipher for Elena's death in the eighth film is shown.
+In the same film, Elena is mentioned by her sister Isabel Neves to Dom in Rio about her story.

 Elena is portrayed by Elsa Pataky.